 A Beginner’s Guide to Planning Church Construction

 The decision to undertake a significant church construction project can seem intimidating.
-Whether you are building a new church or remodeling an existing building into a proper gathering place, there is not an Master of Divinity program or seminary that prepares pastors for the arduous task of seeing a building project to completion.
+Whether building a new church or remodeling an existing building into a proper gathering place, there is not a singular program that prepares pastors for the arduous task of seeing a building project to completion.

-No matter what your project looks like, it comes with a long list of factors that you need to consider as you move forward:
+No matter what aproject looks like, it comes with a long list of factors that the church needs to consider, including:

 What is God Calling Us to Do?

-As with every major decision, a church project of this magnitude must start with a clear understanding of who you are as a church and what God has called you to do.
+As with every major decision, any church project must begin with a clear understanding of the church's values and God's calling to employ them.
 The more clarity the leadership has about the church’s mission and vision, the easier it is to discern God’s will throughout this process.

 Any construction process is an extension of common stewardship principles.
-These assets and resources belong to God, and we are expected to manage them responsibly and effectively.
-So it is critical that you make every decision through a clear, well-defined rubric.
-One where you are asking yourself throughout the process, is this going to get us closer to our goals or further away?
+All of our assets and resources belong to God, and we are expected to manage them responsibly and effectively.

-It is incredibly important that the church body gets behind a building project.
+It is essential that the entire congregation gets behind a building project.
 That can only happen when you move past practical and pragmatic considerations into a place where it is evident that your church is fulfilling a God-given vision for health and growth.

 Prayer-centered growth

-One of the best things you can do to kick off this whole process is to gather a team of people committed to praying.
-They would receive regular updates about progress and decisions that need to be made.
-The main goal would be to seek God’s wisdom and guidance throughout the entire project.
+One of the best things a church can do in the early stages of the process is to gather a team of people committed to praying.
+They should receive regular updates about progress and decisions that need to be made.
+The goal is for the church to continually seek God’s wisdom and guidance throughout the entire project.

 The focus would be on Solomon’s words in Psalm 127:1: